 But no matter which case you choose to get, you can now get it laser-engraved for free after popular demand.

-If you’re like me and own an Android phone, pairing the AirPods 2 will take a little more work, but not much.
+If you’re like me and own an Android phone, figuring how to connect AirPods to an Android device will take a little more work, but not much.
 In order to use the new AirPods with my Samsung Galaxy Note 8 I just needed to press the round button on the back of the charging case.
 The old AirPods took 4.9 seconds to connect while the new models finished the task in 3.1 seconds.
 The button can also be used to reset the Bluetooth connection to an iOS device.

 But the speed doesn't stop once you're connected.
 The H1 chip is also good for mobile games, cutting audio latency while gaming by 30 percent.